Coolhikinggear.com

 Conclusion

 I suggest that most hikers should be fine with a standard 2.5 layer rain jacket.
-They're probably the most economical and you get the most bang for your buck!
-You can check out some top-rated rain jackets here.
+They’re probably the most economical and you get the most bang for your buck!
+You can check out our top-rated hiking rain jackets for men here and our top rated hiking rain jackets for women here.

 Don’t get me wrong though, if you have the money and you would like to invest in a really tough jacket that should last you a very long time, 3-ply is a grand option.
 It will give you a lot of protection and the jacket will have a very long life.
 Remember though, none of them are invincible and if the rain is heavy enough you will still likely get wet at some point.